Canon 5D Mark II vs Sony HX400V

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the HX400V have been discontinued, but can regularly be found used on ebay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Sony HX400V?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.